-Magnetic polarisability values are presented in \autoref{tab:latticeresults:allpolarisability}. and illustrated in \autoref{fig:quarkmodelimplementation:latticepolarisabilitypredictions} in the context of the constituent quark model of \autoref{sec:quarkmodel}.
+Magnetic polarizability values are presented in \autoref{tab:latticeresults:allpolarisability} and illustrated in \autoref{fig:quarkmodelimplementation:latticepolarisabilitypredictions} in the context of the constituent quark model of \autoref{sec:quarkmodel}.
 One observes a discrepancy in magnitude between the quark model predictions and the lattice results and we will address this below.

 However, a few observations of the lattice results are worthy of note.
-The uncertainties in the lattice results are sufficiently small to reveal interesting structure in the octet baryon polarisabilities.
+The uncertainties in the lattice results are sufficiently small to reveal interesting structure in the octet-baryon polarizabilities.
 The $\Xi^0$ stands out in magnitude in accord with quark model expectations.
-This is followed by a cluster of $n$, $p$ and $\Sigma^+$ magnetic polarisabilities of similar magnitude, again in accord with the quark model.
-Finally, the negatively charged $\Xi^-$ and $\Sigma^-$ baryons have very small polarisabilities as the quark model predicts.
+This is followed by a cluster of $n$, $p$, and $\Sigma^+$ magnetic polarizabilities of similar magnitude, again in accord with the quark model.
+Finally, the negatively charged $\Xi^-$ and $\Sigma^-$ baryons have very small polarizabilities as the quark model predicts.